laserkelvin/LabSpecDB/README.md

 2. Intensities calculated at 300 K
 3. If available, the `.par`, `.var`, `.lin`, and `.int` files in the folder `input`
-4. Calculate frequencies up to 500 GHz
+4. Calculate frequencies up to 1000 GHz

-_Naming convention:_
+5. When possible, catalog files include measured frequencies (`calmrg`)

+---

+##Naming convention

 1. Capital letter atoms
 2. Separated by underscores